joeaudet/chkp_scripts_ja/gateways_uptime_reporting/README.md

-# Repport on Gateways uptime #
+# Report on Gateways uptime #

-Script to find and report on gateways uptime, save output to CSV
+Script to report gateways uptime, save output to CSV

 Supports MDS only currently